You’ll understand the power of Sagrada Familia Church by looking at one Tripadvisor snip:

 Keep in mind that buying on site costs €3.00 – €6.00 more.
 When applicable I will show the ticket window (offline) prices as well as the online ticket price in my tables.

 English Guided Tours

 This is the best option I recommend especially for first time visitors.

-You get a 90 minute Sagrada Familia tour with an entertaining flesh and blood guide who knows this Gaudi church inside out.
+You get a 90 minute Sagrada Familia tour (almost double the time of the normal tour) with an entertaining flesh and blood guide who knows this Gaudi church inside out.